 Many of the areas desperately waiting for RGF money to come through in order fund vital job-creating projects are already effectively in recession.
 With national growth so low – and with London and the South East driving what little growth there is – other parts of the country are already seriously lagging behind.

 The RGF – worth just a third of the money spent by Labour’s Regional Development Agencies – is a desperately needed economic lifeline.
 But all the department can offer by way of a timeframe is that it expects more of the bids to be approved “in the autumn”.

 Shadow business minister Gordon Marsden blasted the department for dragging its feet:

 “You might have thought given the stagnation in government growth policies that this would be a top priority for the business department, but in fact they appear to be asleep at the wheel just when England’s regions are crying out for this investment.”

 Meanwhile the man in charge, Secretary of State Vince Cable, is sunning himself in Goa, finding time this week to extol the virtues of traditional Goan sausages (“something of an acquired taste”) for a travel piece in the Daily Telegraph.
 Dr Cable would do better to promote economic growth rather than luxury holiday destinations.
 He should set a clear deadline for his officials to complete diligence tests and get this funding released.

 There is no room for delay as this investment is meant to provide vital support for parts of the country already grappling with economic stagnation.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.